 The Family Court

 As the years rolled by and the nation found itself embroiled in two world wars, divorce took a back seat as far as lawmakers were concerned.
-However the Family Court system that started in the 1950’s was the first time in decades that the legislature and judicial system in the US tackled the divorce issue.
+However, the Family Court system that started in the 1950’s was the first time in decades that the legislature and judicial system in the US tackled the divorce issue.

-With these changes, law firms specialising in divorce started appearing all over the country – San Francisco, Chicago, New York, and just about every other large city soon became involved in these family courts.
+With these changes, law firms specializing in divorce started appearing all over the country – San Francisco, Chicago, New York, and just about every other large city soon became involved in these family courts.

 No Fault Divorces

-Possibly the biggest change to divorce law in the United States in its history came with no fault divorces in the 1970’s.
+Possibly the biggest change to divorce law in the United States in its history came with no-fault divorces in the 1970’s.
 Up until now there still had to be a party at fault.
-Even in the Family Courts there was still a need for an adulterer or such like to be identified and then for the terms of the divorce to be agreed however with the change in the law then a divorce could be granted if neither party was at fault.
+Even in the Family Courts, there was still a need for an adulterer or such like to be identified and then for the terms of the divorce to be agreed however with the change in the law then a divorce could be granted if neither party was at fault.

 - The Uniform Child Custody Jurisdiction Act in 1968